What are the Symptoms of Spondylosis?

 What are the Ayurvedic Treatments for Spondylosis?

 In Ayurveda, there are various diseases namely Greevagraham, Viswachi, Grudhrasi, Khalwi, Katigraham, etc. which can be correlated to spondylosis of different regions of the spine.
 The symptoms include pain with radiation in certain cases, stiffness, paresthesias, etc. Most of the symptoms can be attributed to vitiated Vata with occasional involvement of Kapha or Pitta, from person to person.
-The treatment modalities involved are Snehana and Swedana which helps in relieving the inflammation, toning, and strengthening of paravertebral muscles.
+The treatment modalities involved are Snehana and Swedana which help in relieving the inflammation, toning, and strengthening of paravertebral muscles.
 In the case of obese people, weight management is another major area that is to be taken care of along with the symptoms of spondylosis.

 Along with these treatments, paravertebral muscle strengthening exercises and yoga practices are equally important to improve spinal flexibility and build strength and endurance.
 Postural corrections and certain lifestyle modifications are also incorporated into the management of spondylosis to prevent pain flare-ups.

 As mentioned earlier, spondylosis is often associated with aging.
 However, a genetic predisposition and/or injury may increase a person’s risk of developing spinal osteoarthritis.
-Patients typically report their first symptoms between the ages of 20 and 50 years and more than 80% of individuals older than 40 years to have radiological (X-ray) evidence of the condition.
+Patients typically report their first symptoms between the ages of 20 and 50 years and more than 80% of individuals older than 40 years have radiological (X-ray) evidence of the condition.
 Lumbar spondylosis is especially common in people older than 40 years